relaytools/docs/README.md

 # Relay Creation

 - Navigate to your domain in a browser
-- Sign in with Nostr
+- Sign in with Nostr (Authorize with NIP-07 extension)
 - Create a relay from the dropdown menu

 # Certificates